Who Is This Credit Card Best For?

 How to Get the Most Out of This Card

 You’ll get the most out of this card if you use it for all your business spending, including business travel you can book through the Bank of America Travel Center.

 Also consider joining the Bank of America Preferred Rewards Program for Business and moving your savings over if you really want to maximize your points haul.
-If you were able to reach Platinum Honors status, you would earn 2.62 points per $1 spent on regular purchases and 4.12 points for each dollar spent on purchases in the Bank of America Travel Center.
+If you were able to reach Platinum Honors status ($100,000 balance across your eligible accounts), you would earn 2.62 points per $1 spent on regular purchases and 5.25 points for each dollar spent on purchases in the Bank of America Travel Center.

 Bank of America Business Advantage Travel Rewards Card’s Excellent Perks